-Living in the US, fall/autumn seasonal recipes that come to mind usually has pumpkin, baking, and all variety of comfort dishes.
-However, my first craving for fall dishes are actually fish, mushroom, and chestnut.
-You might think it’s a bit strange, but these are a few from many autumn ingredients that Japanese look forward to as the temperature started to drop and air in the evening gets crisp.
+Living in the US, autumn seasonal recipes that come to mind usually have pumpkin, baking, and a variety of comfort dishes.
+However, my first craving for fall dishes is actually fish, mushroom, and chestnut.
+You might think it’s a bit strange, but these are a few from many autumn ingredients that the Japanese look forward to as the temperature started to drop and air in the evening gets crisp.

 As you know, the Japanese eat fish raw for sushi and sashimi; therefore, fish in Japan is generally very fresh.
 In order to enjoy the fundamental quality of the fresh fish itself, the most common preparation of fish is to sprinkle salt and grill.
 We call it Shioyaki (塩焼き) – shio means salt and yaki means grilled.
 Now you start to recognize the menus from Japanese restaurants such as Saba Shioyaki (Salt-Grilled Mackerel), Salmon Shioyaki, and so on.

 One unique feature about preparation for sanma is that it is usually grilled whole with the head and guts intact.
 This highly nutritious gut part is very bitter, but some Japanese actually eat the guts.